I heard an incredible story on perspective from a woman named Sharla Brown this past weekend (more about her in a moment).

 A perspective is a thought created in the mind that gives meaning to any circumstance as either good or bad.

 I was introduced to Sharla Brown, who runs the incredible One Woman and One Girl organizations last weekend.
-Sharla is an absolute force.
-She mentors, teaches and inspires women around the world to embrace their leadership potential and entrepreneurial spirit.
+She is an absolute force.
+She mentors, teaches, and inspires women around the world to embrace their leadership potential and entrepreneurial spirit.

-And this weekend, I am honored to speak on her stage at the Fearless women’s Summit event in Jacksonville, FL.
-To help inspire women to move through adversity.
-More importantly, to live their dreams and change the world through their lives and businesses.
+And this weekend, I will be honored to speak on her stage at the Fearless women’s Summit event taking place in Jacksonville, FL to help inspire women to move through adversity, to live their dreams and change the world through their lives and businesses.

-So, for $15.16 USD per month, I am helping women become entrepreneurs, gain employment skills or have access to education to break the cycle of poverty for themselves.
-As well as their families and their communities.
+Inspired by the work Sharla and her organizations are doing to empower women and girls around the world, I immediately joined the One Woman membership.
+For $15.16 USD per month, I am helping women become entrepreneurs, gain employment skills or have access to education to break the cycle of poverty for themselves, their families and their communities.